Construction of Brauer-Severi Varieties: Introduction

+As it was already notice by Swinnerton-Dyer, a smooth cubic surface containing a stable set of $2$ lines contains a rational point, and then it is birationally equivalent to the projective plane.
+Whether this is also true for a stable set of $3$ or $6$ lines is still unknown.

-As it is shown in \cite{BaBaEl1} for smooth plane curves, in \cite{LomLor} for hyperelliptic curves, and in \cite{Loth} and \cite{Lo} for non-hyperelliptic curves, the best idea to compute equations of twists of a variety $X/K$ is to embed its automorphism group $\operatorname{Aut}(X)$ into $\operatorname{GL}_N(\overline{K})$ for some $N\in\mathbb{N}$ as a $\operatorname{G}_K$-module, and then applying Hilbert's Theorem 90.
+In order to compute explicit equations of Brauer-Severi varieties, we need to compute explicit equations of twists of the projective space $\mathbb{P}^n$.
+As it is shown in \cite{BaBaEl1} for smooth plane curves, in \cite{LomLor} for hyperelliptic curves, and in \cite{Loth} and \cite{Lo} for non-hyperelliptic curves, the best idea to compute equations of twists of a variety $X/K$ is to embed its automorphism group $\operatorname{Aut}(X)$ into $\operatorname{GL}_N(\overline{K})$ for some $N\in\mathbb{N}$ as a $\operatorname{G}_K$-module, and then apply Hilbert's Theorem 90.

-In order to compute non-trivial Brauer-Severi varieties, that is, twists of $\mathbb{P}^n_K$, we will follow this strategy:
+Hence, in order to compute non-trivial Brauer-Severi varieties, we will follow this strategy:

 \begin{itemize} \item We will describe the set $\operatorname{Twist}_K(\mathbb{P}^{n}_{K})\simeq\operatorname{H}^1(\operatorname{G}_K,\operatorname{PGL}_{n+1}(\overline{K}))$. \item We will give an embedding of $\operatorname{G}_K$-modules $\operatorname{PGL}_{n+1}(\overline{K})\subseteq\operatorname{GL}_N(\overline{K})$ for some $N\in\mathbb{N}$ that will allow us to compute explicit equations for Brauer-Severi varieties by explicitly using Hilbert's Theorem 90. \end{itemize}